Why Orwell Matters: Orwell's life as a writer

 Orwell was brought up in a conservative upper class environment where people felt fear and loathing towards the poor.
-His father was involved in the opium trade, which had his family built upon a guilty colonial secret.
-Orwell volunteered to be a part of that by becoming an imperial police officer in Burma, living under a dictatorship.
+His father was involved in the Indian opium trade.
+Orwell volunteered to become an Indian Imperial Police officer in Burma.
 Orwell's first novel, Burmese Days was about a policeman, clearly based upon himself and his time there.
 In the novel, the policeman has a live-in mistress and servant that he has bought from her family.
-Hitchens speculates that Orwell resigned from his job as a police officer in the Burma because he feared he would become part of the dirty secret himself; that he would become a racist and a sadist.
+Hitchens speculates that Orwell resigned from his job as a police officer in the Burma because he feared he would become a racist and a sadist.
 Hitchens points out that this is especially important because he was facing this policeman within himself and choosing to defeat it.
 Orwell was ahead of his time and Hitchens believes that in some ways post-colonial studies are founded by Orwell.
-He figured out early on, before he went to University, that some people were in power because they enjoy punishing others.
+He figured out early on, before he went to university, that some people were in power because they enjoy punishing others.

 He went 'native', as if he was in a colony, in his own country before the 30s.
 When the great political decade of the century had hit the world, he was ready for it.
 Orwell wanted to find out what living in impoverished environments were really like and to familiarize himself with the harsh facts of reality.
 These experiences and especially his years fighting in the Spanish Civil War turned him into a full-fledged socialist.
 The unpleasant facts he faced were usually the ones that put his own principles to the test.
 He stayed true to his experiences regardless of their harshness and regardless if they changed some of his thoughts and opinions.
 Orwell could easily condemn others for their dishonest and immoral stances.
 Despite his best efforts to reason himself out of certain prejudices, such as anti-Americanism, homophobia, misogyny and antisemitism, he struggled to completely rid himself of such.

 If you were to compare Orwell's works with other journalists during his time many were likely to be tempted by those in power while Orwell was not.
 When Orwell was alive his works were not popular nor were they lucrative.
 He was not confident in his works and he would not dilute his opinions in order to gain wealth.
 Therefore, he had a hard time getting some of his works published.
 Orwell thought that his books were failures; he wrote Nineteen Eighty-Four as he was dying.
 If he were alive today he would be surprised at how popular they became.